IIVEventGroup/STARE/README.md

 ## Model Enhancement Strategies

-We derive two biologically inspired principles: Predictive Motion Extrapolation 104 and Context-Aware Sampling.
+We derive two model enhancement strategies: Asynchronous Tracking and Context-Aware Sampling.

 Please refer to the paper for more details.